Getting Started with the Vue Spreadsheet Component in Vue 2

 Add CSS references

-Add the following Spreadsheet and dependent component style references.
+Add the following Spreadsheet and dependent component CSS styles in the <style> section.

 @import "../node_modules/@syncfusion/ej2-base/styles/tailwind3.css";